luonglemlinh/napasswitchServer/README.md

 # NAPAS Payment Switch Server

 A high-performance, multi-threaded **ISO 8583 payment switch** built with .NET 8.0.
 This server acts as an intermediary between **Acquirer** institutions (ATMs, POS terminals) and **Issuer** banks, routing authorization requests, reversals, and network management messages in real time over raw TCP sockets.

+**Transaction types supported: Retail(Purchase), Balance Inquiry, Void/Reversal

 > **Disclaimer**: This is a testing/simulation environment.
 It is not affiliated with or endorsed by the real NAPAS (National Payment Corporation of Vietnam).